autonity/docs.autonity.org/concepts/asm/index.md

 ## Overview

 This section describes the [Auton Stabilization Mechanism (ASM)](/glossary/#asm) and protocol.
+The Auton Stabilization Mechanism provides functions to compute the target value for the [Auton (ATN)](/glossary/#auton), a [Collateralized Debt Position (CDP)](/glossary/#cdp)-based stabilization mechanism to borrow Auton for [Newton (NTN)](/glossary/#newton) collateral at interest, and an auction mechanism to maintain CDP health by debt and interest auctions.

+Auton price stability is maintained by targeting Auton market value to a Stabilization Target the [Autonomous Currency Unit (ACU)](/glossary/#acu).

-The Auton Stabilization Mechanism provides functions to compute the target value for the [Auton (ATN)](/glossary/#auton) and methods to drive the Auton's actual market price towards the target through the supply of the Auton and [Newton (NTN)](/glossary/#newton).
+Auton borrowing and repayment via a [CDP](/glossary/#cdp)-based stabilization mechanism acts to mean-revert the Auton's actual market price towards the target through the supply of Auton and [Newton (NTN)](/glossary/#newton).
+CDP integrity is maintained by CDP owners managing their CDPs and an auction mechanism introducing market incentives by means of interest auctions for CDP loan interest and debt auctions for liquidatable CDP collateral.

-Autonity implements a Collateralized Debt Position or [CDP](/glossary/#cdp)-based stabilization mechanism.
-Auton tokens are minted and burned exclusively as a result of changing collateralized debt positions.
+Auton tokens are minted and burned exclusively as a result of changing Collateralized Debt Positions.

-Autons are minted when users take out CDPs.
-Users deposit collateral in the form of Newtons (NTN) to borrow Auton at interest.
+Users open [CDP](/glossary/#cdp)s by depositing collateral in the form of NTN to borrow Auton at interest.
+Autons are minted when borrowed and interest then begins to accrue against the loan debt.

-Autons are burned when a CDP is repaid by depositing ATN to the ASM's smart contract.
-The NTN collateral is removed and returned to circulation.
+Autons are burned when a CDP is repaid by depositing ATN to the ASM's Stabilization smart contract.
+NTN is removed and returned to circulation by CDP owners as they deposit and withdraw NTN collateral to their CDP.

 CDPs are created with defined collateralization and liquidation ratios which limit the risk that the debt cannot be adequately covered by the sale of the collateral.

+Borrowers maintain their CDP throughout its lifecycle, depositing and withdrawing collateral, paying interest, and increasing or decreasing borrowing to maintain their CDP within the required collateral and liquidation ratios.

+An Auction Mechanism is utilised to maintain CDP health and Auton and Newton supply by auction-based market incentives.
+CDP interest payments accumulate until a threshold amount is crossed, triggering an interest auction where bidders bid NTN for the paid ATN interest.
+If a CDP becomes liquidatable, then a debt auction is triggered where bidders bid ATN for CDP NTN collateral.

 Changes in supply and demand for Auton are absorbed by dynamically adjusting CDP incentives to increase and decrease Auton borrowing costs when Auton price moves above or below its Stabilization Target the [Autonomous Currency Unit (ACU)](/glossary/#acu).

 ## ASM identifiers and accounts

-The ASM functions with two identities for cryptographic security: the CDP owner and the stabilization protocol contract.
+The ASM functions with three identities for cryptographic security: the CDP owner, and the Stabilization and Auctioneer protocol contracts.

-Stabilization Contract calls to mint and burn Auton as CDPs are interacted with to borrow and repay Auton are  restricted to the Stabilization Contract address, the '`stabilizer`' protocol address.
+Stabilization Contract calls to mint and burn Auton as CDPs are interacted with to borrow and repay Auton are restricted to the Stabilization Contract, the '`stabilizer`' address.

+Stabilization Contract calls to liquidate CDPs are restricted to the Auctioneer Contract, the '`auctioneer`' address.

 ### CDP identifiers